GluuFederation/docs-ce-prod/3.1.2/source/user-management/scim2.md

 - Single device update via PUT

 !!!
 Note
     Given the nature of this resource, most of its attributes are not modifiable.
-Editing is limited to the fllowing attributes: `displayName` and `description`.
+Editing is limited to the following attributes: `displayName` and `description`.

 The following sub-section shows an example of fido device retrieval using filters.